 1. Results are long-term

-One big drawback of organic traffic is the long time to takes to show results.
+One big drawback of organic traffic is the long time it takes to show results.

 So even if small businesses, freelancers, and bloggers believe in the benefits of organic traffic and focus on content marketing and SEO to improve results in the long term, they often have to rely on social media and paid ads in the short term to drive traffic.